-The silver nanocubes are suggested to be kept in solution and stored at 4 °C in a refrigerator.
+The silver nanocubes are suggested to be kept in solution and stored at 4 °C in a refrigerator without exposure to light.
 To ensure good dispersion of the silver nanocubes in solution before use, please EITHER perform sonication for 1 minute followed by quick vortex, OR manually shake to ensure that the sediment is evenly dispersed.

 - C. Phan-Quang, N. Yang, H. K. Lee, H. Y. F. Sim, C. S. L. Koh, Y.-C. Kao, Z. C. Wong, E. K. M. Tan, Y.-E Miao, W. Fan, T. Liu, I. Y. Phang, X. Y. Ling.
 Tracking Airborne Molecules from Afar: Three-Dimensional Metal–Organic Framework Surface-Enhanced Raman Scattering Platform for Stand-Off and Real-Time Atmospheric Monitoring.
 ACS Nano, 2019, 13, 12090-12099.

 - Y. F. Sim, H. K. Lee, X. Han, C. S. L. Koh, G. C. Phan-Quang, C. L. Lay, Y.-C. Kao, I. Y. Phang, E. K. L Yeow, X. Y. Ling.
 Concentrating Immiscible Molecules at Solid@MOF Interfacial Nanocavities to Drive an Inert Gas‐Liquid Reaction at Ambient Conditions.
 Angew.
 Chem., Int.
 Ed., 2018, 57, 17058-17062.